-3 3 Hours

-EXPERIMENT 3

 Measurement of magnetic field using Hall Effect transducer

-4 2 Hours

-EXPERIMENT 4

 Liquid level measurement using capacitive transducer.
-4 Hours

-S EXPERIMENT 5 4 110015

 Measurement of light intensity using optical transducers

-6 EVDEDIMENT 6 3 Hours

 Design of linearization circuit for thermistor

-7 2 Hours

-EXPERIMENT 7 Vibration measurement using Piezo electric accelerometer
+Vibration measurement using Piezo electric accelerometer

-8 3 Hours

-EXPERIMENT 8 Measurement of force using strein gauge and load call
+Measurement of force using strain gauge and load cell.

-weasurement of force using strain gauge and foad cen.

-9 4 Hours

-EXPERIMENT 9

 Measurement of linear and angular displacement using resistive transducer.

-10 2 Hours

-EXPERIMENT 10

-Measurement of speed using digital shaft angle encoder Total: 30 Hours
+Measurement of speed using digital shaft angle encoder

-10tal, 30 110tils

-18HS001 ENVIRONMENTAL SCIENCE 2000
+18HS001 ENVIRONMENTAL SCIENCE 2 0 0 0

-- Understand the interdisciplinary and holistic nature of the environment - Identify the significance of natural resources and environment on the quality of life and stimulate the quest for sustainable development - Assess the socio-economic, political and ethical issues in environmental science a.
-Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems.
+- Understand the interdisciplinary and holistic nature of the environment - Identify the significance of natural resources and environment on the quality of life and stimulate the quest for sustainable development - Assess the socio-economic, political and ethical issues in environmental science sciences.

-b.
-Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- a.
+Apply the knowledge of mathematics, science, and engineering fundamentals to the solution of engineering problems. - b.
+Identify, formulate, review research literature, and analyze complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering g.

-g.
 Understand the impact of the professional engineering solutions in societal and environmental contexts, and demonstrate the knowledge of, and need for sustainable development.

-- 1. Explain the importance of interdisciplinary nature of environment studies, uses and exploitation of natural resources - 2.
-Analyze the different types of ecosystems and biodiversity, its values and also role of professionals in protecting the environment from degradation - 3.
-Identify the existing environmental challenges related to pollution and its management - 4.
-Select suitable strategies for sustainable management of components of environmental science - 5.
-Correlate the impacts of population and human activities on environment
+- 1. Apply the knowledge of forest, water, food, mineral and energy resources for sustainable exploitation of natural resources. - 2.
+Analyze the four types of ecosystems and biodiversity, its values and role of professionals in protecting the environment from degradation. - 3.
+Identify the existing environmental challenges related to air, water, soil, noise, thermal pollution and its management plan. - 4.
+Analyze the strategies of solid waste management, water management and climate change mitigation as a goal towards sustainable development. - 5.
+Analyze the impact of population growth and value education on the development of a country.